satansdeer/satansdeer.github.com/content/legacy-posts/react-modal-window/index.md

 comments: true
 ---

 Once upon a time (yesterday) I decided that my blog lacks a good old pop up.
 You know, the one that unannoyingly asks to join the mailing list.
-So if you have Jekyll blog and you want to know how to create a pop up using __ReactJS__ –this post is totally relevant.
+So if you have Jekyll blog and you want to know how to create a pop up using __ReactJS__ –this post is relevant.

 First let's get all pragmatic and see an example of what we'll get.